Introduction

-What is Windows Server
+What is a Windows Server?

 And no, it’s not for gaming or binge-watching your favorite shows.
-Windows Server is all about work—it supports business operations, enforces security rules, runs background services, and more.
+Windows Server is all about work, it supports business operations, enforces security rules, runs background services, and more.
 In short, it’s the backbone of modern IT infrastructure.

 If you’re looking to set up or upgrade your business IT system, Windows Server Support Services can make that journey hassle-free with complete setup, security, and maintenance solutions.